indexroot/cjgit/README.md

 # cjgit
 # branch
-Creating a new branch is simple and powerfull..
+Creating a new branch is simple and powerfull.